Home » CAREER & JOBS » A Review of the Top 9 Courses To Study in Nigeria

 9. Agricultural Science

-There are modern and better approaches to Agriculture today, so it is only fitting to attend a proper university or polytechnic to study the course.
+There are modern and better approaches to Agriculture today, so attending a proper university or polytechnic to study the course is only fitting.
 Some agricultural courses last four years, while others last five years.
 It is one of the many courses in Nigeria with a lot of branches, including;

 • Fisheries